adoyle0/Doors/readme.md

 # Doors are sturdier than windows

-The idea is a one liner to have a quick workbench, like flipping a door on its side for a quick desk.

-I'm writing speedrun install scripts for my personal desktop environment that is:
+This is my personal desktop environment that is:

 1. Reliable
 1. Fast